Smol Slime

 Method 2: Button

-Device's LED should blink once every sec.
+The device's LED should blink once every second.

 Receiver

-- Open nRF Connect for Desktop.
+- Launch nRF Connect for Desktop.

-- Open Serial Terminal from nRF Connect.
+- Open the Serial Terminal in nRF Connect.

 - Click the "Connect to Port" button.